martenframework/marten/docs/docs/development/reference/settings.md

 ## I18n settings

-I18n settings allow to configure internationalization-related settings.
-Please refer to [Internationalization](../../i18n) for more details about how to leverage translations and localized contents in your projects.
+I18n settings allow configuring internationalization-related settings.
+Please refer to [Internationalization](../../i18n) for more details about how to leverage translations and localized content in your projects.

 :::info
-Marten makes use of [crystal-i18n](https://crystal-i18n.github.io/) in order to handle translations and locales.
+Marten makes use of [crystal-i18n](https://crystal-i18n.github.io/) to handle translations and locales.
 Further [configuration options](https://crystal-i18n.github.io/configuration.html) are also provided by this shard and can be leveraged by any Marten projects if necessary.
 :::

 The following settings are all available under the `i18n` namespace: